1jour1vin

 Food and wine pairings

-Pairs well with venison fillet in red wine sauce, roast beef, a well-aged Saint Félicien cheese...
+It pairs perfectly with a fillet of venison in red wine sauce, roast beef, or a well-aged Saint Félicien...

 Bettane & Desseauve